Building a life worth living.

 DBT is a modified version of Cognitive Behaviour Therapy (CBT) and works from the assumption that the way that we think, feel and behave is all interconnected and can influence one-another.
 DBT focuses on helping people understand and manage their emotions.

-• Intense emotions
+• Intense emotions or difficulty managing emotional reactions

 • Low self-esteem